TheDaniel418/IsopGem/docs/geometry_tasks/06_templates_guides.md

 3. Implement template loading functionality
 4. Add template metadata editing
 5. Create template organization tools
+6. Allow templates to be loaded into a new or specified layer.

 **Acceptance Criteria:**
 - Templates can be created from existing constructions